Kuuchuu/BG3ModManager-LinuxLauncher/README.md

 # BG3ModManager-LinuxLauncher
 ### Linux Launcher and non-Steam game adder for [BG3ModManager](https://github.com/LaughingLeader/BG3ModManager)

+# CURRENTLY UNMAINTAINED!
+## It should work fine, but the moment I'm too busy to look into issues and improve the script.
+As soon as life lets up I'll be making some changes/improvements to how it functions.

 Run without arguments to launch BG3ModManager.
 Must first be setup using --setup flag.

 **Dependencies:**